Tr1ple-F/Tr1ple-F.github.io/content/posts/binary-tree-indexing.md

     6 --> 14[14]
 ```

-Let's instead do what computer scientists do best: look at the numbers in binary.
+If we look at the numbers in binary it looks like this:

 | Decimal | Binary |
 | ------- | ------ |